7.6 Check Consistency and Avoid Overfitting

 Key Takeaways

-• A constructed rule should explain all examples in the item, not just the first one.
+• A valid rule explains every example in the item, not just the first or most obvious one.

-• Overfitting happens when you invent extra rules from too little evidence.
+• Overfitting is inventing extra rules from too little evidence, which produces confident wrong answers.

 Consistency beats cleverness

-A tempting wrong rule often explains one example perfectly.
-A good rule explains all examples in the item.
-Before choosing an answer, test your rule against each given sentence and make sure it produces the stated meaning every time.
+A tempting wrong rule explains one example perfectly.
+A valid rule explains every example in the item.
+Before you commit, run your proposed rule across each given sentence and confirm it produces the stated meaning every single time.
+This is the single discipline that separates a high constructed-grammar score from a frustrating one, because the DLAB rewards rules that generalize across the evidence, not clever guesses that fit one line.

 Constructed sentenceGiven meaning